NRodriguezAlvar/ESILVA5-YearPredictionMSD/Readme.md

 * Elastic Net : Elastic net is a popular type of regularized linear regression that combines two popular penalties, specifically the L1 and L2 penalty functions.
 [Learn More Here](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html "Learn More Here").

 ## Web App
-A web application was made using bootsrap (frontend) and Flask (backend).
+A web application was made using bootstrap (front-end) and Flask (back-end).

 Due to the large spectrum of possible values (89 years) and the imbalanced data, we decide that it was better to predict the decade of the release year.